Labour and the 1907 Asiatic Exclusion League Riot

 After the Bellingham Riots on September 5, 1907, many Sikh mill workers sought refuge in Vancouver | University of Washington UW18744

-As the South Asian refugees arrived at Vancouver AEL organizers forged ahead with a plan to parade through the streets, carrying signs and flags calling for “A White Canada”.
 On September 7, 1907 while a huge crowd listened to speeches outside City Hall, Lieutenant Governor James Dunsmuir was hung in effigy — not as a ruthless anti-union coal mine owner — but because he refused to give assent to legislation that would further restrict Asiatic immigration to BC.
 A capitalist to the core, Dunsmuir exploited immigrant labour to keep his profits high.

 The parade and rally turned violent.
 Thousands of Asiatic Exclusion League supporters and members of the general public rioted, marching into Chinatown destroying homes and businesses.
 Windows are smashed, stores looted, and many Chinese people are beaten.
 After venting their fury on Chinatown, the crowd headed to Powell Street to attack Japanese citizens.
-However, the Japanese community was forewarned and the crowd is beaten back.
+However, the Japanese community was forewarned and the crowd was beaten back.